There are so many amazing songs out there that speak simple truths about how to live a good life.

 With its infectious, reggae-infused rhythm, sing-along “la la la la las,” and positive message about everyone working together (“when we all give the power, we all give the best”), it’s pretty hard to pick fault with it.

 Except, perhaps, the singer’s oversized blue suit and ’80s style mullet and mustache.
 But each to their own.
 And besides, this was the ’80s remember.
 This look was all the rage back then (remember Diego Maradona?)

 You can’t knock the song for pure joie de vivre, either.
-It’s a bit like a chocolate donut.
-You know you shouldn’t like it, but you can’t help yourself 🙂
+It’s a bit like a bar of chocolate.
+You know you shouldn’t, but you can’t help yourself 🙂

 ‘Slip Slidin’ Away’ – Paul Simon

 Paul Simon is one of the world’s best songwriters, not many will argue with that.
 Not only are many of his songs simply beautiful pieces of art, but they’re often pretty deep.